-- f.
-Loans sanctioned to corporates against the security of shares/ bonds/ debentures or other securities or on clean basis for meeting promoter's contribution to the equity of new companies in anticipation of raising resources: - g.Bridge loans to companies against expected equity flows/ issues; - h.Underwriting commitments taken up by the housing finance companies in respect of primary issue of shares or convertible bonds or convertible debentures or units of equity oriented mutual funds; - trading; and - i.
-All exposures to Venture Capital Funds (both registered and unregistered).
-These will be deemed to be on par with equity and hence will capital market exposure ceilings (both direct and indirect).
+- e.Secured and unsecured advances to stockbrokers and guarantees issued on behalf of stockbrokers and market makers: - f.
+Loans sanctioned to corporates against the security of shares/bonds/ debentures or other securities or on clean basis for meeting promoter's contribution to the equity of new companies in anticipation of raising resources; - g.Bridge loans to companies against expected equity flows/ issues; - h.Underwriting commitments taken up by the housing finance companies in respect of primary issue of shares or convertible bonds or convertible debentures or units of equity oriented mutual funds; - i.
+Financing to stockbrokers for margin trading; and - Funds (both registered and unregistered).
+These will be deemed to be on par with equity and hence will